TheSudoCoders/Granite/README.md

 Granite is a lightweight, pre-trained MobileNet model for detected cracks on concrete walls, slabs, pavements and other stuctures made of concrete.
 This pre-trained model was created using transfer learning and has a validation accuracy of 99.95 %.
 The model was trained on the [Concrete Crack Images for Classification](https://data.mendeley.com/datasets/5y9wdsg2zt/1) from Medeley.

+Scripts written and trained by Nikhil Raghavendra (@nikhilraghava).

 ## Pre-requisites

 - This repository